Performance Marketing · 2024 – 2026

 Scale at +20%/day, not overnight.

-Andromeda can handle bigger budgets — but only if you let it adjust.
 Daily 20% increases keep CPA stable.
-Overnight doubles break the system instantly and force a re-learn from zero.
+Overnight doubles break the system and force a re-learn from zero.

 iv.